Zhuan-pitt/mywebpage/content/project/Galaxy/index.md

 ---
-title: Machine Learning Techniques in Galaxy Classification
+title: Galaxy Classification Using Machine Learning
 summary: '
 This project aims to classify galaxies based on their morphologies using advanced machine learning techniques.
 '